 - Original “Right of Access” Criminal History Report from the Bureau of Criminal Identification (BCI) showing “No Criminal Record” if requesting an Interim License. (cost: $15)

 - Fingerprints.
-DOPL provides fingerprint services for all applicants and is included in the licensing fee.
+DOPL provides fingerprint services (appointment required) for all applicants and is included in the licensing fee.
 If you are unable to obtain fingerprints at DOPL’s office, you must include two (2) completed fingerprint cards (FD-258) with your application.

-How To Submit The Application
+4. Submit The Application

 Submit all required items listed above to DOPL;